Electroweak corrections and EFT operators in $W^+W^-$ production at the LHC: The process in dimension-6 SMEFT

 \section{The $pp \to W^+ (\ell^+ \nu) W^- (\ell^- \bar{\nu})$ process in dimension-6 SMEFT}

-It is possible to probe the effects of the higher-dimensional operators at both low and high energy processes.
+It is possible to probe the effects of the higher-dimensional operators at both low- and high-energy processes.
 The low-energy probes include several Higgs couplings which are measured from the run-1 LHC data.
-These processes, with relatively large cross-sections, have the main disadvantage of being limited by large systematic uncertainties, which are the norm in hadron colliders.
+These processes, with relatively large cross sections, have the main disadvantage of being limited by large systematic uncertainties, which are the norm in hadron colliders.
 The improvement to such coupling measurements will thus not improve drastically even with the accumulation of more integrated luminosity.
-On the other hand, high-energy probes can be used to constrain leading-order higher-dimensional operators which can give rise to quadratic growth in the centre-of-mass energy ($E$) of some differential distributions in some scattering processes, with respect to SM.
-If one can measure such energy growing behaviour carefully, the SMEFT effects may be able to trump the systematic uncertainties~\cite{Englert:2017aqb}.
+On the other hand, high-energy probes can be used to constrain leading-order higher-dimensional operators which can give rise to quadratic growth in the center-of-mass energy ($E$) of some differential distributions in some scattering processes, with respect to SM.
+If one can measure such energy-growing behaviour carefully, the SMEFT effects may be able to trump the systematic uncertainties~\cite{Englert:2017aqb}.
 In this section, we follow the notations of Refs.~\cite{Franceschini:2017xkh, Banerjee:2018bio}.
-In Tab.~\ref{tab::operators}, we list the operators which contribute to the $pp \to W^+W^-$ channel at high energies.
+In Table~\ref{tab::operators}, we list the operators which contribute to the $pp \to W^+W^-$ channel at high energies.
 Even though there are many more operators which contribute to this process, however at high energies, the four deformations $Z_{\mu}\bar{u}_{L/R}\gamma^{\mu}u_{L/R}$ and $Z_{\mu}\bar{d}_{L/R}\gamma^{\mu}d_{L/R}$ are isolated in the dimension-6 deformed Lagrangian.
-In Ref.~\cite{Franceschini:2017xkh}, it was first pointed out that the same four SMEFT directions (termed the ``high energy primaries") also control the $Zh$~\cite{Banerjee:2018bio}, $Wh$~\cite{Banerjee:2018bio, Banerjee:2019twi} and $WZ$~\cite{Franceschini:2017xkh} production channels.
-At high energies, these four channels correspond to the pair production of the different components of the Higgs doublet owing to the Goldstone Boson Equivalence Theorem~\cite{Chanowitz:1985hj}.
+In Ref.~\cite{Franceschini:2017xkh}, it was first pointed out that the same four SMEFT directions (termed the ``high-energy primaries") also control the $Zh$~\cite{Banerjee:2018bio}, $Wh$~\cite{Banerjee:2018bio, Banerjee:2019twi} and $WZ$~\cite{Franceschini:2017xkh} production channels.
+At high energies, these four channels correspond to the pair production of the different components of the Higgs doublet owing to the Goldstone boson equivalence theorem~\cite{Chanowitz:1985hj}.
 These four processes are thus intertwined through the $SU(2)_L$ symmetry for $E > m_V^2$ ($V=W^{\pm},Z$ boson).
 At high energies, these four seemingly different processes from the point of view of collider physics, are intricately related.
-This helps us understand the relation between the pseudo-observables in $W^+W^-$ production (like the charged triple gauge couplings (cTGCs))~\cite{Franceschini:2017xkh,ElFaham:2024uop} with those in $Vh$ production~\cite{Banerjee:2018bio,Banerjee:2019pks,Banerjee:2019twi}.
+This helps us understand the relation between the pseudo-observables in $W^+W^-$ production (like the charged triple-gauge couplings (cTGCs))~\cite{Franceschini:2017xkh,ElFaham:2024uop} with those in $Vh$ production~\cite{Banerjee:2018bio,Banerjee:2019pks,Banerjee:2019twi}.
 A combination of the $Zh$ and the $WZ$ productions was first shown in Ref.~\cite{Banerjee:2018bio}.
 These four channels are also related to the weak-boson fusion channel as shown in Ref.~\cite{Araz:2020zyh}.